How to Love your Way to Innovation, Creativity, and Connection

 - Generosity/Open-Heartedness: a commitment to being collaborative, accountable, hard on issues and soft on people;

 - Vulnerability: as Brene Brown defines it, “daring to show up and let yourself be seen—instead of sitting on the side lines and judging;”

 - Curiosity: contemplating what people think, feel, why they do what they do, why you do what you do, how you can, together, support mission .

 - People were scared to talk about love.

-- My colleagues were more animated and more curious at this panel than I’d seen them be at any other panel in six years.
+- My colleagues were more animated and more curious about this topic than I’d seen them in years.

-- During the course of this conversation, we didn’t reference theory or practice but talked about love as a craft that could transform organizational culture and support innovative collaboration.
+- People were willing to believe that love was a a craft that could transform organizational culture and support innovative collaboration.

 So, heart intelligence—the techne characterized by compassion, warm-heartedness, generosity, vulnerability, collaboration and curiosity—is a rich and nourishing place to explore.

 Case Study: Justin Bieber

 My kids love Justin Bieber.
 I do too.
 In fact, I pawned my wedding rings to purchase tickets to his 2012 concert.
-So, I’ve been following him very closely in the news this past year.
+I get that he seems erratic and unpredictable.
+That’s why he’s a good case study.

-I understand that people have their own ideas about JB.
-But, suspend your judgment for a moment, and imagine you’ve been hired by his team to work on communications strategy (brand advocacy, customer loyalty, etc..).
-How and why you would tell his story.
+So, if you were hired by his team to develop a communications strategy (brand advocacy, customer loyalty, etc..) how and why you would tell his story?
 How would you utilize heart intelligence to develop questions and find solutions that you might not otherwise access?

 You might ask: why do people hate him?
 Why do they love him?
 What is happening to him?
 What will happen to him?
 And what does that tell us about our culture?